turingschool/curriculum/source/projects/idea_box.markdown

 end
 ```

 Now go to [localhost:4567](http://localhost:4567) and fill in a new idea.
-Click submit, and the page shows you the following:
+Click submit, and the page shows you the following.

 ```plain
 {"idea_title"=>"sing", "idea_description"=>"songs"}